scikit-hep/boost-histogram/docs/usage/indexing.rst

    class rebin:
+       """
-       "When used in the step of a Histogram's slice, rebin(n) combines bins, scaling their widths by a factor of n.
-If the number of bins is not divisible by n, the remainder is added to the overflow bin." projection = False
+       When used in the step of a Histogram's slice, rebin(n) combines bins, scaling their widths by a factor of n.
+If the number of bins is not divisible by n, the remainder is added to the overflow bin.
+       """
+       projection = False
        def __init__(self, factor):
            self.factor = factor